How to create a Confluence knowledge base: our 6-step guide

 Tip 1: Make it visual

 Your knowledge base needs to engage users or they won't use it.
 It's that simple.
-You could visual cues, such as pictures or diagrams, to draw a reader's attention.
-You could even use a macro toolkit such as Content Formatting Macros for Confluence to structure content and add interactive elements such as cards, tabs, and buttons.
+You could include visual cues, such as pictures or diagrams, to draw a reader's attention.
+You could even use a macro toolkit such as Mosaic to structure content and add interactive elements such as cards, tabs, and buttons.

 Tip 2: Organise your FAQs